okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 ### Email Templates

 Okta provides many customizable **email templates**.
 For example, the `UserActivation` email template allows users to activate their account.
-Each template has **default content** that is translated to any one of the [supported languages](#supported-languages).
+Each template has **default content** that Okta translates to any one of the [supported languages](#supported-languages).

 ### Email Customizations

 **Email customizations** allow you to override an email template's default content.

 The following constraints apply to email customizations:

 - If an email template has any customizations at all, exactly one of them must be the default (where `isDefault` is `true`).
-The default customization is used when no other customization applies to the user's language settings.
+Okta uses the default customization when no other customization applies to the user's language settings.
 - Each email template can have only one customization for each [supported language](#supported-languages).

 ### Supported Languages